Encoding many-valued logic in $\lambda$-calculus: Encoding many-valued logic in -calculus

 Not all infinite propositions reduce to infinite left spines: for instance, the infinite proposition

 is root-active.
 Also, some infinite propositions reduce just to $\True$ or $\False$: for instance, the term

 These examples show that some infinite propositions reduce to a Boolean, but not all.
-The B\"ohm tree of $\phi_1$ is $\bot$. \begin{theorem} Let $\phi$ be a finite or infinite closed proposition.
-Then the B\"ohm tree of $\phi$ is either $\True$, $\False$ or $\bot$. \end{theorem} \begin{proof}By coinduction!\end{proof} The missing detail in the above proof follows from the corollary of the next lemma:
+The latter have in common that their B\"ohm tree is $\bot$. \begin{thm} Let $\phi$ be a finite or infinite closed proposition.
+Then the B\"ohm tree of $\phi$ is either $\True$, $\False$ or $\bot$. \end{thm} \begin{proof}By coinduction!\end{proof} The missing detail in the above ``proof'' follows from the corollary of the next lemma: